Written By: Rhia Whittaker, Grad.Tech.

 When necessary work is needed in a pinch, the 45-day notification process may delay urgent works in order to mitigate floodwater risks.
 In certain circumstances there are exemptions from the Approval or Notification process.
 The exemptions lie mostly under emergency situations.
 In short, if there is potential danger to life or property during an emergency event such as a flood, you do not need to attain an approval for work that would prevent or limit the danger.
 Such work includes emergency erosion protection during a declared emergency under the Emergency Program Act[1] and/or work that includes removing obstructions from bridges and culverts affected by floods or other emergencies.
 This type of emergency work may only be carried out by Government officials from the Province, Municipalities, and Regional Districts.

-If you witness the need for emergency work in your community, contact your regional Habitat Officer at the Ministry of Forests, Lands and Natural Resource Operations (FLNRO) as soon as possible.
+If you witness the need for emergency work in your community, contact your regional Habitat Officer at the Ministry of Water, Land and Resource Stewardship (MWLRS) as soon as possible.
 Although it is emergency work, there will still be specified Terms and Conditions, and Best Management Practices (BMP) to abide by.

 Repairing damages caused by a flood does not fall under this exemption.
 Repair or restoration work still requires a Notification or Approval Application and the support of a Qualified Environmental Professional ( QEP ).